soft-rahul/React-Dec-23/Notes/Assignments/Assignment2/Note.md

 <h6>
 The primary use case of NPX  is when we need to use a particular package just once.
 In such cases, first installing it and then executing it becomes a very redundant task.
 This is why NPX is a powerful tool.
 </h6>

+## What is a JavaScript module bundler?

+A bundler is a **development tool** that combines many JavaScript code files into a single one that is **production-ready loadable** in the browser.

+## What is the Difference Between dependencies and devDependencies

+### Dependencies
+Dependencies are packages that are required for your application to run properly.
+These packages are installed and loaded by default when you run your application.
+Dependencies are typically modules or libraries that provide the functionality to your application, such as UI frameworks, database connectors, or utility functions.

+Dependencies are essential to the functionality of your application and should be included in your package.json file.
+When you run npm install or yarn install, all dependencies will be installed along with your project's other packages.

+### DevDependencies
+DevDependencies, on the other hand, are packages that are only required for development and testing purposes.
+These packages are not necessary for the functionality of your application and are not loaded when you run your application.
+DevDependencies typically include testing frameworks, build tools, and code quality checkers.

+DevDependencies are not required for the end user of your application but are necessary for the development process.
+They should be installed separately from your dependencies using the --save-dev flag in npm or --dev flag in Yarn.